dpackaz/portfolio/README.md

 [Link to My Portfolio](placeholder)

-To view/use this project, a user must simply follow the above link.
+To view/use this project, a user must simply follow the above link and navigate through the page as they would any other website.

 ## Credits